Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 No matter where you end up snowshoeing in Banff National Park, be sure to go prepared.
 That means taking the right clothing (no cotton) and extra layers if the temperature drops.
 Take a thermos or two of something hot to drink along with some high energy food.
 You can burn a lot of calories just trying to stay warm.

-If it hasn’t snowed in a while, I’d also recommend taking a pair of icers or microspikes as you may have to alternate between snowshoes and icers.
 And believe it or not, you should still carry bear spray.
-We met a fellow during the third week of November who ended up close to a BIG grizzly bear near the Cascade Ponds, off the Lake Minnewanka Road so taking bear spray is still a good idea.
+We met a fellow during the third week of November who ended up close to a BIG grizzly bear near the Cascade Ponds, off the Lake Minnewanka Road.

-Avalanche danger is one of the hazards in the backcountry.
 Most of the snowshoeing trails in Banff I’ve mentioned don’t cross avalanche paths – and personally that’s the way I like it.
 But people can inadvertently get off trail – in whiteout conditions for instance or take a trail with known avalanche danger.
 If that’s the case you better know what you’re doing.
 Before you go, check out this avalanche forecast for Banff National Park.

-Location map of snowshoeing trails in Banff
+Location map of snowshoe trails in Banff

 Where to stay in Banff